 Notion

-Typical cost: Free personal; Plus ~$10/user/month.
+Typical cost: Free for personal use; Plus is roughly $10/user/month.

 Bubble / Glide